MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-batch-posting.md

 6. Choose the **Yes** button on the confirmation message.

 ## <a name="to-batch-post-multiple-purchase-orders"></a>To batch post multiple purchase orders

 The following procedure explains how to batch post purchase orders.
 The steps are similar for all purchase and sales documents where the **Batch Post** action is available.

 > [!NOTE]
-> Batch posting of documents happens in the background as defined by a job queue entry, which must first be set up.
+> Batch posting of documents happens in the background. [!INCLUDE [prodshort](includes/prodshort.md)] online includes default jobs for background posting and batch posting.
 For more information, see [Use Job Queues to Schedule Tasks](admin-job-queues-schedule-tasks.md).

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Purchase Orders**, and then choose the related link.
 2. On the **Purchase Orders** page, proceed to select all orders to be posted: